One of the best parts of being a maker is that when you need a container you can just make one!

 I found myself cleaning up the guest bedroom, which held the remains of studio remodel and needed someplace to put little things here and there.
 I didn’t have any containers that were just the right size.
 So, I whipped these up real quick and am finding that they’re the perfect size for a number of uses.

-The supplies you need for each miniature hanging basket include: a 9.00 mm crochet hook (US size M/N), approximately 40 yards of super bulky yarn (I used Lion Brand Wool-Ease Thick and Quick), scissors and a tapestry needle for tucking ends.
+The supplies you need for each small bowl include: a 9.00 mm crochet hook (US size M/N), approximately 40 yards of super bulky yarn (I used Lion Brand Wool-Ease Thick and Quick), scissors and a tapestry needle for tucking ends.

 Rnd 1: work 8 SC into a magic circle and pull the circle tight (or CH3, join to create a loop and work 8 SC into the center of the circle), join with a SLST to beginning SC.
 (8 sts)